a2roger/backup/w0_portrait/readme.md

 * Modify one of the `portrait` sketches to load and display the frames in a new way.
 The sketch should use simple mouse movement to make it interactive (just `mouseX` and `mouseY`).

-* Create your own gitlab project and push your code.
+* Create your own UWaterloo gitlab project and push your code.

-* Generate a GIF animation
+* Generate a GIF animation and share it in Slack